2sh/seven-segment-script/README.md

 - **Japanese Katakana**, with mappings from Hiragana
 - **Korean Hangul Jamo**

-You can also specify locales to improve the mapping of characters, particularly diacritics.
+Locales can be specified to improve the mapping of characters, particularly diacritics.
 For example, for the German ('de') locale, the characters Ä, Ö and Ü are mapped to AE, OE and UE, but by default to A, O and U.